population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 to cope with the effect of the shock.
-Table \ref{tab:ag_changes} shows that the biggest change was a change in the use of farm areas, where 8.7 percent reported a reduction and 9 percent reported an increase in the use of farm areas after the first lockdown.
+Table \ref{tab:ag_changes} shows that the biggest change was a change in the use of farm areas, where 8.7 percent reported a reduction, and 9 percent reported an increase in the use of farm areas after the first lockdown.
 It is followed by changes in the number of varieties of crops produced, where both an increase (4.1%) and a